Chapter 10

 (Matthew 5:1-12)

-Before we begin let us come before God and ask for His blessing upon this study,
+Before we begin let us come before God the Father and ask for His blessing upon this study,

 Dear Heavenly Father,